sudhamshapp/Jenkins-Zero-To-Hero/README.md

 ```
 sudo apt update
-sudo apt install docker.io -y
+sudo apt install docker.io -y - Run this on same machine where jenkins is installed
+you can also do it in another way installing docker on another ec2 machine but we need to configure the docker installed machine as a slave to the master jenkins

 ```

 ### Grant Jenkins user and Ubuntu user permission to docker deamon.

 ```
 sudo su -
-usermod -aG docker jenkins  - granting the permissions to the jenkins users, to create/run containers and pull the images
+usermod -aG docker jenkins  - granting the permissions to the jenkins users, to create/run containers and pull the images(jenkins basically comes with the user called jenkins user) - cat /etc/passwd
-usermod -aG docker ubuntu
+usermod -aG docker ubuntu - usermod is to grant the access to the jenkins, just making it to the part of docker group, docker installation creates a group called docker
 systemctl restart docker
+su - jenkins (we can run the docker commands on jenkins)- jenkins users is also about to create the containers and build the images as well
 ```

 Once you are done with the above steps, it is better to restart Jenkins.